Automattic/mongoose/docs/typescript/schemas.md

 Mongoose [schemas](/docs/guide.html) are how you tell Mongoose what your documents look like.
 Mongoose schemas are separate from TypeScript interfaces, so you need to define both a _document interface_ and a _schema_ until V6.3.1.
-Mongoose supports auto typed schemas in V6.3.2 so you don't need to define a typescript interface anymore but you still able to do so.
+Mongoose supports auto typed schemas now so you don't need to define a typescript interface anymore but you still able to do so.
-Mongoose released as well in V6.3.2 new TS utility `InferSchemaType` that helps to get the type of the auto typed schema document if it's needed.
+Mongoose released new TS utility `InferSchemaType` that helps to get the type of the auto typed schema document if it's needed.

 `Until mongoose V6.3.1:`